ajackal/ir_scripts/README.md

 https://posts.specterops.io/real-time-sysmon-processing-via-ksql-and-helk-part-1-initial-integration-88c2b6eac839

+## Get-SystemExecAuthenticodeSignature

+Get-SystemExecAuthenticodeSignature checks both the system32 and SysWOW64 system directories for unsigned binaries.
+Unsigned binaries in these folders can be evidence of abusing the `admin$` share to move laterally around the environment by an advisary.
+Unsigned binaries should be investigated for their legitimacy.

 ## Get-TriageForensics

 Uses available PowerShell modules to collect forensic data from a host.
 The data is used to triage the machine, determine if there is a true incident and if further investigation is required on that host.